Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 | Issue Category | Bug |

-| Severity Assessment | Critical (blocks workflow) |
+| Severity Assessment | Critical (blocks daily workflow) |

-| Affected Component | Dashboard, Export button |
+| Affected Component | Dashboard → Export button |

 | Reproduction Steps | 1.
-Go to Dashboard.
-2. Click Export.
-3. Page goes white, no error message |
+Go to Dashboard 2.
+Click Export 3.
+Page goes white, no error message |

-| Frequency | Always |
+| Frequency | Always (consistent, not intermittent) |

 | Workaround Exists | No |